Aprilluabsinthe/leet/Carl's leetcode bootcamp/day01_arraysPart01.md

 **4. Multiple Implementations: Templates for Success**

 Binary search exhibits versatility in implementations.
-Whether the terminus is an open or closed interval can elegantly solve problems, requiring a keen understanding of conditions such as `l < r` or `l <= r`, and the choice between `mid` or `mid ± 1`.
+Whether the terminus is an inclusive or exclusive interval can elegantly solve problems, requiring a keen understanding of conditions such as `l < r` or `l <= r`, and the choice between `mid` or `mid ± 1`.
 After comprehension, memorizing a template streamlines the process, eliminating confusion.

 **5. Beyond Basics: Varied Applications**